duarteocarmo/NewsHavn/README.md

 $ just run
 ```

-The app should spin up on `localhost:8080`
+The app should spin up on `localhost:8080`.

+For more options, run `just -l`